AKarbas/akarbas.github.io/content/authors/amin-karbas/_index.md

 My full name is Mohammadamin Karbasforushan, but I go by Amin Karbas.

-I'm currently a CSE Ph.D. student at U.C.
-Santa Cruz where I study Applied Cryptography under PI [Ioannis Demertzis](https://www.idemertzis.com).
-I'm currently working on oblivious computing and searchable encryption.
+I study Applied Cryptography under [Prof. Ioannis Demertzis](https://www.idemertzis.com)'s advisement; currently working on Oblivious Computing and Searchable Encryption.
-Previously, I
-did an Internet Measurement research internship at Max Planck Institute for Informatics and was a data infrastructure engineer at CafeBazaar Cloud (now called Sotoon Cloud).
+See below or my [CV](/media/AminKarbas_cv.pdf) for more.